A white man fatally shot 3 Black people at a Florida store in a hate crime - New York Amsterdam News

 Both President Joe Biden and Attorney General Merrick Garland were briefed on the shooting, officials said.

+Unsettled by the racist killings, Bradford, who is Black, said she doubts she’ll ever go back.

+“I won’t even send my kids up there anymore,” she said.
+“My nerves are bad.”

-Penny Jones told the The Associated Press that she worked at the store, located a few blocks away from her home, until a few months ago.
+Penny Jones told The Associated Press in a phone interview that she worked at the store, located a few blocks away from her home, until a few months ago.

 “I’m just waiting to hear about my co-workers that I used to work with,” Jones said.
 “I don’t know if it’s safe to move about the neighborhood.”